MVP development: How to validate your app idea?

 User testing

-It involves evaluating MVP with potential customers and watching how they engage with the product.
+It involves evaluating MVP with real users and watching how they engage with the product.
 The goal is to identify UX/UI problems, understand user behavior, and make sure the app functions as expected.
 Common methods of user testing include:

-Observe users as they complete specific tasks to identify any pain points and difficulties they encounter.
+- Usability testing: Observing users as they complete specific tasks to identify any difficulties they encounter.

-Create user tests to compare two versions of a feature or interface to see which performs better based on user interaction.
+- A/B testing: Comparing two versions of a feature or interface to see which performs better.

-Releasing the MVP to a limited group of users outside the app development team to gather initial feedback and identify bugs.
+- Beta testing: Releasing the MVP to a limited group of users outside the development team to gather initial feedback and identify bugs.

 Feedback gathering

 Feedback gathering involves collecting users' opinions, suggestions, and experiences with the MVP.
-The goal is to understand user perspective and satisfaction, identify desired features, and gather honest feedback and insights for future development.
+The goal is to understand user satisfaction, identify desired features, and gather insights for future development.
 Common methods of feedback gathering include:

-Asking users pre-structured questions to gather input on features and satisfaction helps you validate an app idea quicker.
+- Questionnaires and surveys: Asking users pre-structured questions to gather input on features and satisfaction.

-Conduct user interviews and have in-depth discussions with them to learn about their points of view and hear recommendations.
+- Interviews: Having in-depth discussions with users to learn about their points of view and hear recommendations.

-Analyzing ratings and comments left by the target audience on feedback sites or app stores.
+- User reviews: Analysing ratings and comments left by users on feedback sites or app stores.

-Using tools to gather information on user behavior, such as where users stop using app features or how frequently they use them.
+- Analytics: Using tools to gather information on user behavior, such as where users stop using a feature or how frequently they use it.

 Phase 3: Build an MVP